TykTechnologies/auth-poc-examples/README.md

 ## Auth Types
-### Open ID Connect (OIDC)
+### Open ID Connect (OIDC) (Implicit Flow)
-I used `angular-oauth2-oidc` to integrate OIDC with Angular.
-Using the OIDC spec, you need to provide the discovery document URL in the config, and the client will do the rest.
+This package uses `angular-oauth2-oidc` to integrate OIDC with Angular.
+Following the OIDC spec, you need to provide the discovery document URL in the config, and the client will do the rest.

 Clicking "Login" will redirect the user to the login page, and upon success will redirect back to the app where they'll be authenticated.
 You should now see the Auth Token field filled in.
 You are ready to make API requests from the client side.